 “Entirely possible,” Mortimer said flippantly.
 “Or maybe he is one.
 We are disturbingly close to Gallows Corner.”

 “Mortimer,” their father wheezed.
 “Tell me you haven’t pulled a criminal into my coach.
 What would people say?”

-The Weatherstoke crest bore the motto Fortunam maris, “fortune from the sea,” but if anyone had asked Lorelai what it was, she’d have replied, Quid dicam homines?
+The Weatherstone crest bore the motto Fortunam Maris, “fortune from the sea,” but if anyone had asked Lorelai what it was, she’d have replied, Quid dicam homines?
 “What would people say?”

-It had been her father’s favorite invocation—and his greatest fear—for as long as she could remember.
+It had been her father’s favourite invocation—and his greatest fear—for as long as she could remember.

 Blushing painfully, she could no longer bring herself to meet Mortimer’s cruel eyes.
 They were the only trait Lorelai shared with her brother.
 Her father called them the Weatherstoke jewels.
 She actively hated looking in the mirror and seeing Mortimer’s eyes staring back at her.